donaldmunro/PnPTrainer/README.md

    ![Match Screenshot 2](doc/matchwin-2.png?raw=true "Match Screenshot 2")

+6. Select a 2D feature point in the Match Window image region to match to the 3D point displayed in the 3D region of the Match Window.
+The selected 3D point can also be updated in the Match Window (in this case the PointCloud window selected point is also updated).

-6. The match can be confirmed by pressing <Enter> in the Match Window (Ctrl-Backspace will undo last confirmation).
+    The match can be confirmed by pressing <Enter> in the Match Window (Ctrl-Backspace will undo last confirmation).
 Press Ctrl-S to save matches to a JSON file.